 Properties Pane: Force Plates

-For more information, read through the force plate setup pages:
+For detailed information, please see the following force plate setup pages:

 Advanced Settings